Kanye West

 ballads ("I Wonder"), he's just looping keyboards like every other hip hop producer ("Can't Tell Me Nothing").

-Some of the samples are initially unexpected (Steely Dan's "Kid Charlemagne" on "Champion"; Mountain's "Long Red" on "Barry Bonds")
+Some of the samples are initially unexpected (Steely Dan's "Kid Charlemagne" on "Champion"; Mountain's "Long Red" on "Barry Bonds," which features Lil Wayne)

 but they're all run into the ground.